This post is part of the technical series introducing Azara.

 They include additional methods implemented on a subset of the integration plugins, e.g. Whatsapp, GMail, WebWidget (WW), Slack, etc. which provides a webhook to allow the plugin to be a conversation channel to an agent in the chatroom.

-This allows plugins to be dual purpose wrt LLM tools
+This allows plugins to be dual purpose with reference to LLM tools

 Agentic Scenarios and Workflows